Let’s be real — office work at a desk feels comfy. But after a while, you start wondering if you’re turning into part of the furniture.

 You just need frequent, natural movement built into your day.

-Try this simple after-desk recovery ritual:
+Try this evening ritual:

-These small movements not only help your body unwind,
+These small movements not only help your body unwind, they also tell your brain:

 “It’s safe to slow down now.”